Skip to main content

 Using Hub Templates

-The Prowl QA Community Hub is a collection of pre-built hunt templates — common patterns like login flows, CRUD cycles, checkout funnels, and onboarding wizards.
+The Prowl Community Hub is a collection of pre-built hunt templates — common patterns like login flows, CRUD cycles, checkout funnels, and onboarding wizards.

 note